inseri-swiss/inseri-core-wp/docs/blocks/image.md

 # Image

-namespace: `inseri-core/...`

 The image viewer can show images from a remote source.

 ## Input